1basilisk/pipeline_notifications/README.md

 spring.jpa.hibernate.ddl-auto=update
 ```

-For test execution, the project includes an H2 profile at `src/test/resources/application-test.properties`, which is used to avoid depending on a local PostgreSQL instance during automated tests.
+For test execution, the project includes an H2 profile at `src/test/resources/application-test.properties`, which avoids depending on the Aiven PostgreSQL database during automated tests.

 ## Example API requests